-Happily, we’re seeing more biodegradable planting pots on the market today.
-They make growing seeds easy and the pots can go right in the ground!
-They’re also economical and spare the use of pounds of plastic.
-From recycled paper to cow manure, here are 10 biodegradable pots to think about using this year.
+Happily, we’re seeing more biodegradable planting pots.
+They make growing seeds easy, and the pots can go right in the ground!
+Here are 10 types of biodegradable pots—plus, see how to make your own!

 As much as we would like to see plastic plant pots being recycled, tons of them end up in landfills and incinerators every year.
 That leads many of us to look for alternative containers in which to start our spring seedlings.
 In shopping, please note that there are three ways that eco-friendly pots are described:

 Plantable: This means that you can put the pots right in the ground, plant and all, and the roots will penetrate through the pot into the surrounding soil as the pot breaks down.

 Biodegradable: These pots eventually break down and seem to disappear to the naked eye but depending on what they were made of they may leave harmful residues behind, so look for ones that are certified organic.

 Compostable: This is another category.
 These pots break down into humus eventually and leave no toxic residue.
 Some compostable pots take a long time to break down though so be aware that they are not actually considered plantable.
 It is best to remove the plants and add the empty pots to your compost pile to break down.

 There are many types of pots to choose from made from paper to cow manure!